onewelcome/ios-example-app/docs/1Interface.md

 ### confirmCurrentPinForChangeRequest(errorCallback, pin)
 Verifies if entered PIN is currently valid, if true proceeds with new PIN creation in change PIN flow.
+If application uses native pin screens, current pin verification is done internally by the plugin.

 **Param** `errorCallback` - Function to call when PIN verification fails